mspnp/aks-baseline/03-aad.md

 # Prep for Azure Active Directory Integration

 In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates), now we'll prepare for leveraging Azure AD for Kubernetes role-based access control (RBAC).
-This is the last of the prerequisites.
+This is the last of the cluster infrastructure prerequisites.

 ## Steps